emmajanedrews/base-template/_posts/2018-04-10-feeling-uncertain-after-your-home-purchase-heres-my-advice.md

 With each and every home that I’ve purchased, I’ve gone through this period of cold sweats that we in the industry call “homebuyer’s remorse.”
 It’s very likely that you may experience it too.
 So what can you do about it?

-First, **create a list of you top 10 wants and needs** (five of each) with regards to the home you’re eventually looking to purchase.
-This list should be made before you select a home, so that you’re sure that the home you pursue will fit as many of each as possible.
+First, **create a list of your top 10 wants and needs** (five of each) with regards to the home you’re eventually looking to purchase.
+This list should be made before you select a home so that you’re sure that the home you pursue will fit as many of each as possible.
 Most people will end up owning five homes before they retire, which means that you’ll find probably five or six of these things on your list if you’re a first-time homebuyer.

 Does the home include the most important features on your list?
 What qualities made the house you chose stand out from the others you looked at?
 Did you find many houses that met your needs, or was this one a rarity?
 If you can back out of the contract, is it realistic to think that you’re going to find a house that’s better, in terms of your list?<br><br>**Analyzing the facts that led you to the home will help you sort out your feelings about the purchase.** Was it truly a poor choice, or would you be nervous moving forward on any house?